hw-ju/monai_uf_tutorials/monaicore_singlegpu/README.md

 In a web browser, go to `http://localhost:8888/`.
 You might be prompted to authenticate as shown in the screenshot below.
 Copy & paste token from the SLURM output above in the prompt box.
 Note: if you do not want to go through copying/pasting the token for every jupyter job, you can set a default password, see [remote jupyter notebook on HiperGator](https://help.rc.ufl.edu/doc/Remote_Jupyter_Notebook).

-Open any jupyter notebooks in the directory “tutorials” on the left pane (e.g. ~/tutorials/2d_classification/mednist_tutorial.ipynb) and you're ready to run.
+Open any jupyter notebooks in the directory `tutorials` on the left pane (e.g. ~/tutorials/2d_classification/mednist_tutorial.ipynb) and you're ready to run.